John Brown (abolitionist): Legacy

-Of the major figures associated with the American Civil War, except for Abraham Lincoln, Brown is the most studied and pondered.
+Of all the major figures associated with the American Civil War, Brown is one of the most studied and pondered.
+"As a nation, we are unable to get over John Brown."
 Kate Field raised money to give to the State of New York for what was to be, in her words, "John Brown's Grave and Farm" (now John Brown Farm State Historic Site).
 At the centenary of the raid in 1959, a "sanitized" play about him was produced at Harper's Ferry.

+In 2007 Brown was inducted into the National Abolition Hall of Fame, in Peterboro, New York.